 In 2019, blockchain technology was first accepted as a method for authenticating internet evidence by the Hangzhou Internet Court in Chinese legal proceedings.

-By 2020, the number of blockchain wallets had quadrupled since 2016, reaching 40 million.
+Between 2016 and 2020, the number of blockchain wallets quadrupled to 40 million.

-In 2020, Early concern over the high energy consumption was a factor in Solana and Polkadot adopting the less energy-intensive proof-of-stake model.
+In 2020, early concern over the high energy consumption was a factor in later blockchains such as Solana and Polkadot adopting the less energy-intensive proof-of-stake model.

 In February 2021, U.S. Treasury secretary Janet Yellen called bitcoin "an extremely inefficient way to conduct transactions", saying "the amount of energy consumed in processing those transactions is staggering".